Art Therapy in Kelowna

-Art Therapy is a wonderful outlet and means of self connection and personal development.
+Art Therapy is a wonderful outlet and means of self-connection and personal development.

 Art Therapy outcome research with diverse populations continues to be published in different academic journals in art therapy, psychology, psychotherapy, counseling, special populations, art education, etc.

 Neurodivergent and Autistic individuals can find a space to explore, play and be in tune with their authentic selves without the need to fit in or mask.
-Creatives can engage in an exploration of mediums and art modalities in a safe and supportive space, free of judgement or evaluation.
+Creatives can engage in an exploration of mediums and art modalities in a safe and supportive space, free of judgment or evaluation.

 What is Art Therapy?

-Art Therapy is a mental health profession that combines traditional counselling theory with the visual art process and exploration to improve emotional, mental and physical health.
-Art Therapy focuses on the client’s ability to use simple art materials to express and resolve trauma and inner conflict, and to practice emotional regulation and rediscover joy.
+Art Therapy is a mental health profession that combines traditional counselling theory with the visual art process and exploration to improve emotional, mental, and physical health.
+Art Therapy focuses on the client’s ability to use simple art materials to express and resolve trauma and inner conflict and to practice emotional regulation and rediscover joy.

 Who can practice Art Therapy?